Born2co/soft_skill/README.md

   "outDir": "./out*",                        /* Redirect output structure to the directory. */ js file after compilation ll save to out folder (here i have created out folder to save all java script file)

+   "noEmitOnError": true,                        /* Do not emit outputs. */
+     (if there is error in typescript file it ll not genrate js file after compilation)